 With ongoing support thorugh our Retained H&S Adviser Service.
 The Retained H&S Adviser Service is a package of work including telephone and emails support which would include support around RIDDOR incidents.

 Accidents must be recorded, but not reported where they result in a worker being incapacitated for more than three consecutive days.
-If you are an employer, who must keep an accident book under the Social Security (Claims and Payments) Regulations 1979, that record will be enough.
-The requirement to report all accident and record in an accident book is give the Social Security (Claims and Payments) Regulations 1979 under Regulation 24 and 25 and not RIDDOR assome believe.
+If you are an employer, you must keep an accident book under the Social Security (Claims and Payments) Regulations 1979, and that record will be enough.
+The requirement to report all accidents and record them in an accident book is given by the Social Security (Claims and Payments) Regulations 1979 under Regulations 24 and 25 and not RIDDOR as some believe.

 Employers must report diagnoses (by a medical practitioner) of certain occupational diseases, where these are likely to have been caused or made worse by their work